hupster/modsync/README.md

 modsync.xml
 jre-7u75-windows-i586-iftw.exe
 MinecraftLauncher.exe
-forge-1.7.10-10.13.2.1291-installer.jar
+forge-1.7.10-10.13.4.1614-1.7.10-installer.jar
 ```

 Write access is only needed for the command line option “updateserver” to work, and can be omitted otherwise.

-**Compiling**
+**Rebuilding**

-Although you could use the binary from [here](https://github.com/hupster/modsync/blob/master/bin/Release/modsync.exe?raw=true), I encourage everyone to compile your own, reviewing the source code.
+To rebuild modsync:
-You could do so by installing Visual Studio, I used version [2008 sp1](http://download.microsoft.com/download/E/8/E/E8EEB394-7F42-4963-A2D8-29559B738298/VS2008ExpressWithSP1ENUX1504728.iso), newer should work too.
+- Install Microsoft Visual Studio, version [2008 sp1](http://download.microsoft.com/download/E/8/E/E8EEB394-7F42-4963-A2D8-29559B738298/VS2008ExpressWithSP1ENUX1504728.iso) or newer.
 - Open the project by clicking modsync.csproj
-- The reference to edtFTPnet.dll will be missing, get it at EnterpriseDT: download the zip and copy the edtFTPnet.dll from the bin folder to the modsync project folder
+- Rebuilding requires [edtFTPnet](https://enterprisedt.com/products/edtftpnet/) from EnterpriseDT.
+To fix the missing reference to edtFTPnet.dll, download the zip and copy the edtFTPnet.dll from the bin folder to the modsync project folder
 - Click Build, Build solution

-**Deployment**
+- Use modsync.exe from the folder bin\Release

-The application has a single dependency outside of .NET 3.5 SP1: [edtFTPnet](https://enterprisedt.com/products/edtftpnet/) from EnterpriseDT.
+**Download**

-This library is included in the program as an embedded resource, allowing the executable to be run by itself.
+Download the binary from [here](https://github.com/hupster/modsync/blob/master/bin/Release/modsync.exe?raw=true).

-So just copy modsync.exe to the computers to become Minecraft clients.
-You can use the binary from [here](https://github.com/hupster/modsync/blob/master/bin/Release/modsync.exe?raw=true), or preferably, build the application yourself and just copy modsync.exe from the folder bin\Release.
+The application requires [.NET 3.5 SP1](https://www.microsoft.com/en-us/download/details.aspx?id=22) to run.
-The binary available for download does not include an FTP link, so will ask for the details on first start.
+Modsync will ask for FTP connection details on the first run.

 **Disclaimer**